mdegrado/TelcoChurn/README.md

 <p class=MsoListParagraph style='text-indent:-.25in'>3.<span style='font-size:
 7.0pt'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; </span>Logistics regression code is
 included.
-Model was run but accuracy was so low that it isn’t included in the results</p>
+Model was run but accuracy was so low that it isnÂ’t included in the results</p>

 <p class=MsoListParagraph style='margin-left:1.0in;text-indent:-.25in'>a.<span